-Acquire approximately 47 acres to the south and approximately 1.2 acres north of the airport boundary, for a total of approximately 48.2 acres.
-Also, acquire approximately 11.1 acres of new avigation easements beyond the Runway 03 RPZ and approximately 15.1 acres of new avigation easement beyond the Runway 21 RPZ.
+Acquire approximately 47 acres to the south of the airport boundary.
+Also, acquire approximately 5.7 acres of new avigation easements beyond the Runway 03 RPZ and approximately 3.4 acres of new avigation easement beyond the Runway 21 RPZ.
 The land and easements to be acquired are the same as described in Alternative 2.
+The land required to construct this alternative falls outside of the Fire Creek Estuary CE.